run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/configure-bcm.md

 You will need a JFrog container registry pull secret in order to download the Run:ai container images.
 The token can be found in Run:ai welcome e-mail together with the EULA and other relevant info.
 If you do not have one, reach out to sales for guidance.

-For NV-internal VPRs, you can use the credential from the CORP Prod Vault instance.

 ```
 TOKEN="eyJ2ZXIiOiIyIiwi...."